zcsherm/RayTracer/README.md

 #### Vision (actually now)

 In the physical world, vision is a biological phenomenon.
 Certain subatomic processes cause atoms to release energy.
 When this energy collides with another atom, some of it gets absorbed while some of it gets reflected.
 Most terrestrial life found it advantageous to exploit this fact.
+Life also found it helpful to exploit the fact that light is sometimes absorbed by objects.
+By specializing photoreceptors, life can pick up on how much was absorbed and discern between objects.
+From this we get a very general outline of how vision works:

+* One object emits energy (light)
+* The light travels through space
+* The light bounces off objects and is changed by those objects
+* The light collides with photoreceptors which signal the brain that light was detected

+There are many other processes involved, but even trying to emulate this simple layout from the ground up is a fools errand.

+If our goal is to create an illusion of all this happening, we can greatly simplify matters.
+First, let's assume that lighting is uniform in space.
+That is, visibility is not determined by a source of light.
+Let's also assume that light is never absorbed and that color is an intrinsic property of an object.
+With these suppositions, it's clear that we don't care how a light ray bounces around space before colliding with the eye; We only care about the very last reflection.
+This means we can treat light as a ray that travels from an object to the eye.
+If we invert this thought experiment, and instead have light travel from the eye to the object, the result is pretty much the same: We can see whatever object intersects that ray.

+#### Rays

+Let's first examine how we can exploit the base case of our thought experiment.
+Consider vision with only a single photocell.
+For all intents and purposes, we can treat this photocell as a little square.
+A ray of light is fired from that square straight forward.
+Suppose that the ray then hits the side of a yellow cube that is some distance away.
+Our little square photocell will then turn yellow.
+Let's add some mathematical and geometric basis to our simulation.

+Let's set our photocell to the origin in 3D space at (0, 0, 0) and let's assume it stretches 1 unit wide by 1 unit tall and 0 units deep.
+If this is hard to visualize, imagine it's a really thin square of paper.
+The ray that gets fired straight outward then has an origin point of (0, 0, 0) and a direction vector of (0, 0, 1).
+As a reminder, the equation for a ray and all of the points it intersects is given by: $$P(t) = Origin + Direction * t$$ Which means any point in 3d space that our ray intersects with is: $$ <x, y, z> = <0, 0, 0> + t<0, 0, 1>$$ Where t is the distance from the photocell to that point.

 ## The Journey